no-cost/deploy/playbooks/files/etc/nginx/README.md

 - [`snippets/`](./snippets/) - contains useful snippets and common nginx configuration rules that are included in other configs via `include`, for readability.
 - [`nginx.conf`](./nginx.conf) - the main entry point for all configs

+To manually renew certificates for user domains: `certbot certonly --webroot -d mysite.userdomain.tld` (automated via backend).

-See <https://nginx.org/en/docs/> for more information.
+See <https://nginx.org/en/docs/> and [`04-nginx.yml`](../../../tasks/04-nginx.yml) for more information.